erewok/talks/rust_with_haskell_lessons/talk.md

 ## Why is Rust interesting?

-- Also interested in _correctness_ at compile time.
+- Also focus on _correctness_ at compile time.
 - Insanely fast.
 - Large and friendly community, growing fast.
 - Great story for inter-operating with Python.